-The blood samples we collect to assess your eligibility and safety will be processed in an NHS laboratory and results from these samples are connected to your NHS record.
+The blood samples we collect to assess your eligibility and safety will be processed in an NHS laboratory and will follow local sample labelling requirements (which may include personal identifiers).
+Results from these samples are connected to your NHS record.
 Your details and results from these samples are safeguarded under the NHS Trust's data protection policy and will only be accessed during the study by the researchers to assess your safety and eligibility.